-If you or someone in your home is disabled you may qualify for help towards the cost of providing adaptations and facilities, so that you or the disabled person can continue to live in your home.
+If you or someone in your home is disabled, you may qualify for financial help towards adaptations and facilities.
+This means that you or someone you care for can continue living in their own home.

 You can apply for a grant if you are:

 - A tenant or owner of a property

 - A landlord on behalf of a disabled person